Unlock Your Dream Kitchen: Decorating Ideas and Design Trends

 If you're worried your kitchen is looking a little plain, then adding a statement floor is the ultimate way to inject some colour and personality.
 A statement floor consists of using striking patterned tiles to transform your floor into the main focal point of the room - turning all attention downwards, which is great if you're working to a budget, because you'll be able to leave the rest of the room looking fairly plain.
 The strong, striking statement floor will give the room all the personality it needs!
 Since geometric patterns are one of the UK's biggest interior design trends for 2015 and 2016, we're recommend using one of these geometric designs...

-The striking Grafham B design above is part of our collection of Olde Victorian Tiles, and is perfect for adding some period charm to a kitchen area.
+The striking Grafham B design above is part of our collection of Old Victorian Tiles and is perfect for adding some period charm to a kitchen area.

 The same pattern in three different sizes, these Harika Tiles allow you to piece together a captivating patchwork design.